 This comprehensive instructional course provides educators and administrators with research-based methods to effectively address the needs of English Language Learners in daily classroom practices in order to meet state English Language Proficiency across all content areas.
 This interactive course will help facilitate the process for teachers to think through how to better incorporate the instructional practices necessary for ELLs.

-Participants will have access to downloadable course textbook, participant workbooks; an expert in the area of ELLs will be available for regular communications, targeted classroom video lesson segments, observational protocols, research documents, extended educational materials, and instructional resources.
-Participants will explore real instructional challenges that many teachers face in their classroom and identify strategies to address such complex issues.
+Teachers will have access to downloadable course textbook ($29.95 value), , participant workbooks; an expert in the area of ELLs will be available for regular communications, targeted classroom video lesson segments, observational protocols, research documents, extended educational materials, and instructional resources.
+Teachers will explore real instructional challenges that many teachers face in their classroom and identify strategies to address such complex issues.
 This professional development is teacher-directed and student-centered.

 This course is divided into the following modules:

 2. Setting the Stage for a Language – Rich Interactive Classroom

 4. Teaching In Language-Rich Classroom (Steps 5-7)